-For instance, if you’re dry, Dr. Amanda Doyle, a New York City dermatologist suggests opting for a hydrating serum with hyaluronic acid.
+For instance, if you’re dry, Dr. Amanda Doyle, a New York City dermatologist, suggests selecting a hydrating serum with hyaluronic acid.
 And if your skin tends to be reactive, pair your roller with a soothing product, like The Ordinary’s Niacinamide 10% + Zinc 1% serum.
-“For those with sensitive, rosacea-prone skin, look for a serum with calming ingredients such as lavender, green tea, or rose extract,” Dr. Sobel adds.
+“For those with sensitive, rosacea-prone skin, look for a serum with calming ingredients such as lavender, green tea, or rose extract,” Dr. Howard Sobel, board-certified dermatologist and founder of Sobel Skin, adds.

-“You can also work with a serum that has the same properties as the tool to maximize results,” says Michelle Ranavat, the founder of Ranavat Botanics.
-She loves pairing her brand’s Kansa wand (a rounded, Ayurvedic massager) with the saffron-infused Radiant Rani Serum.
+For Michelle Ranavat, founder of Ranavat Botanics, pairing her tools with similarly-structured products lends some very effective results.
+She loves pairing her brand’s Kansa wand — a rounded, Ayurvedic massager —with the saffron-infused Radiant Rani Serum.
 Since both are anti-inflammatory, they work in tandem to decrease puffiness and support a healthy glow.
 (Side note: If you personally prefer the texture of a moisturizer to that of a serum or oil, experts say that that’s fine, too.
 The key is using a product that stays “slippery” on the skin while you massage.)